WILLIAMSTOWN -- With approximately 20 wrestling teams competing in the same high school gymnasium, it's easy to get caught up in the crowd.

 Jackson was one of approximately 250 wrestlers on the mats for the Invitational, which began late Saturday morning and continued into the night.
 All four Berkshire County teams were involved, as were teams from New York, Rhode Island and Vermont.

 During the early rounds, there was very little down time for the coaching staffs.
 At approximately 2:45 p.m., Mount Everett coach Dave Lupiani was hustling to Mat 4 in the back corner of the MGRHS gym to watch 195-pounder Tracy Anstett.
-Her match
+Her match finished quickly, so Lupiani was able to hustle back across the gym to Mat 1 in time for 170-pound Nate Turnbough's match.

 "It gives me a good exercise, I guess," Lupiani said with a laugh.
 "This year, we have so many coaches to help out, it's actually nice.
 I didn't even have to coach too much.
 Even if I [couldn't] be there, the guys I've coached in the past are taking over."